Sudrien/pihidproxy/README.md

 -  Put the keyboard into discoverable mode for around 10 seconds
 -  Turn the keyboard off and on
 -  Increase or decrease the sleep time in `start.sh` (what is required may need more or less time before `hcitool` is able to properly collect results)
+-  `chmod -R a+rwx /var/lib/bluetooth`, if keyboard pairs but is not remembered on subsequent boots